Resource Hierarchy

 Folders

-Folders provide a high level arrangement of resources in Turbot.
+Folders provide a high level arrangement of resources in Guardrails.
 Common models for folders include:

 A typical hierarchy might look something like the following: